Breathe Better with Whole-Home Air Filtration in Winnipeg

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how effectively a filter can pull out pollutants from the air.
+This rating demonstrates how effectively a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are dense and can reduce airflow.
 It’s important to ask Winnipeg Supply Service Experts to confirm your heating and cooling system can run with one.

-Media air cleaners are denser than basic air filters.
+Media air cleaners are much thicker than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC system.

 These filters work longer too, usually between three to six months.